-As a freelance photographer, Bob was part of a team of Associated Press photographers team that shared in the 1993 Pulitzer Prize in feature photography for the coverage of the 1992 Presidential campaign.
-Chris was also a part of the team.
+Bob is a nationally award-winning photographer.
+Bob was part of a team of Associated Press photographers that shared in the 1993 Pulitzer Prize in feature photography for the coverage of the 1992 Presidential campaign.